openresty/sregex/README.markdown

     make

-where Gnu make, gcc, and bison are required.
+where Gnu make and gcc are required.

 Author
 ======